2002 Wyoming state elections: Secretary of State

 Republican Joe Meyer, the incumbent Secretary of State, ran for re-election to a second term.
 He won the Republican primary unopposed and was originally challenged by retired attorney Jim Fagan, the Democratic nominee.
 However, shortly after winning the Democratic nomination, Fagan dropped out of the race, citing his lack of endurance for the contest.
-After Fagan's withdrawal, Meyer's only opponent was Libertarian Dennis Brossman, whom he was able to handily defeat with 82% of the vote.
+After Fagan's withdrawal, Meyer's only opponent was Libertarian Dennis Brossman, whom he handily defeated with 82% of the vote.